Email API built for AI agents, not just developers

 Create a mailbox with agent identity

-Provision a mailbox via the API or MCP tool.
-Attach your agent's identity metadata—model name, operator, and oversight mode.
-MultiMail signs outbound messages with an Ed25519 key bound to this identity so recipients can verify the sender is an AI system operating under declared oversight.
+Provision a mailbox via the API (POST /v1/mailboxes) or the create_mailbox MCP tool.
+The mailbox is bound to the operator's signing identity and oversight mode.
+MultiMail signs every outbound message with an ECDSA P-256 key, producing an X-MultiMail-Identity claim over the oversight mode, capabilities, AI-generated flag, and operator plus mailbox identity, so recipients can verify the sender is an AI system operating under declared oversight.

 2